carlynorama/swift-cmake/README.md

  This project is about trying to use Compilation Database mode.

  To that end in the config file I forced the issue by specifying both `"defaultWorkspaceType": "compdb"` and the location of the `"compilationDatabase" :  { "searchPaths": [] }`.

-In theory the presence of a `compile_commands.json` in the root of the project or a "known build folder" (how does it know? `.build`? `build`?
-What is the default?) should also do the trick without needing a config.json at all, but one I got the current set up working I did not confirm.
+The easiest route is to put a `compile_commands.json` in the root of the project or a "known build folder" (how does it know? `.build`? `build`?
+What is the default?).
+I have yet to make a a custom search path work.
+The documentation says it is relative to the workspace root, but how sourcekit-lsp determines what is a workspace root is not clearly documented.
+I find more VSCode will start us use a compile_commands.json file no matter what folder it is in once you open it, if it's using absolute paths.
+Zed is not so forgiving and really wants it in the build folder or root of the project/subproject folder.

  __TODO:__ Can I use `generatedFilesPath:` or `index` to side step the need for a separate `compile_commands.json`?